SANCTUARY LAMP INTENTION

 PRO-LIFE ROSES

-3. In loving memory of Benjamin Madura from Caroline.
+3. In loving memory of Irene Wasikowski on 3rd anniversary in Heaven from daughter Lucille.

 MIRACULOUS MEDAL NOVENA